 Sr. Vice President & Chief Strategy and Information Officer

 Barry was appointed Sr. Vice President and Chief Strategy and Information Officer of Pacific Blue Cross (PBC) in June 2018.
 Prior to his current role, Barry was the Chief Information Officer of PBC.
 At PBC, Barry is accountable for the strategy and planning at the enterprise level (business and technology), analytics, merger and acquisition and integration, enterprise governance (including the Project Management Office) and information system operations.

-Prior to joining TELUS, Barry was a Vice President of Cap Gemini in Vancouver and a partner with Ernst & Young in Toronto where he was appointed, in 1999, the youngest partner in the Canadian firm's history.
+Prior to joining TELUS, Barry was a Vice President of Cap Gemini in Vancouver and a partner with Ernst & Young in Toronto where he was appointed, in 1999, one of the youngest partners in the Canadian firm's history.

 Outside of the office, Barry is a Member of the Honorary Governors’ Council of the Vancouver Foundation.
 He is also a Member of the Audit Advisory Committee of the Public Guardian and Trustee British Columbia.
 Barry is a former member of the Board of the Vancouver Foundation where he was Chair of the Governance and HR and Arts and Culture Granting Committees.
 He is also a past Member of the Board of the Canadian Chamber of Commerce.

 Barry holds a Bachelor of Arts in Economics from York University and an MBA from the Schulich School of Business and is a passionate father, skier and traveler.